Department of Philosophy and Religious Studies

 Mission

-The Philosophy Program promotes academic excellence by providing the highest quality learning opportunities and by fostering the highest quality research and scholarship in philosophy.
-It is focused on equipping students with core knowledge and skills, while acquainting them with the range and diversity of traditions and orientations in philosophy.
-The program is committed to the relevance of its efforts, promoting meaningful institutional, professional, and community service, while emphasizing teaching and research attentive to the application of philosophical knowledge and skills.
-The philosophy program is dedicated to regular and ongoing scrutiny of all its efforts in teaching, research, and service.
-Informed by these commitments, the Department of Philosophy seeks to assist its multiple constituencies in appreciating the great intellectual conversations, in clarifying unexamined assumptions, in evaluating the ideas and norms that motivate intellectual inquiry, and in participating intelligently and responsibly in public debates.
+The Philosophy Program provides undergraduate training that helps to prepare students for meaningful lives and successful careers.
+Students in our program study with internationally recognized faculty, developing skills in critical, creative, and collaborative reading, writing, speaking, and thinking.
+The program is focused on equipping students with core knowledge and skills, while acquainting them with the range and diversity of traditions and orientations in philosophy.
+The program is committed to the relevance of its efforts, emphasizing teaching and research attentive to the application of philosophical knowledge and skills.
+Informed by these commitments, the Department of Philosophy seeks to aid students in appreciating great intellectual conversations, clarifying unexamined assumptions, evaluating ideas, arguments, and norms, and participating thoughtfully and responsibly in public inquiry.
+Students who major in philosophy regularly go on to graduate work in philosophy, law, applied ethics, medicine, and technology; majors go on to careers in education, law, non-profit, technology, business, journalism, and more.

-The Department offers a Bachelor of Arts degree in philosophy as well as three Minors.
-In Religious Studies, it offers a Bachelors of Arts in Religious Studies and a Minor in Religious Studies.
-The Department is affiliated with the Florida Blue Center for Ethics at UNF.
+The Department offers a Bachelor of Arts degree in philosophy with three tracks as well as four Minors.
+In Religious Studies, it offers a Bachelor of Arts in Religious Studies and two minors.

-Students study the main developments and traditions in the history of philosophy; develop critical reasoning skills and facility with logical analysis; study modes of normative analysis in ethical inquiry and gain an ability to apply them to current social issues; learn to read complex prose systematically and critically, and learn to write and to speak in a reasoned, persuasive, and argumentatively effective manner.
+Students study the main developments and traditions in the history of philosophy in both western and non-western traditions; develop critical reasoning skills and facility with logical analysis; study modes of normative analysis in ethical inquiry and gain an ability to apply them to current social issues; learn to read complex prose systematically and critically, and learn to write and to speak in a reasoned, persuasive, and argumentatively effective manner.

-Areas of faculty expertise include Ancient Greek philosophy, modern philosophy, classical German philosophy, comparative philosophy, ethics, applied ethics, biomedical ethics, business ethics, environmental philosophy, epistemology, logic, metaphysics, philosophy of language, philosophy of religion, philosophy of science, contemporary European philosophy, feminist philosophy, pragmatism, and social, political and legal philosophy.
+Areas of faculty expertise include Ancient Greek philosophy, comparative and Non-Western philosophy, ethics, applied ethics, business ethics, environmental philosophy, epistemology, logic, metaphysics, philosophy of language, philosophy of religion, philosophy of science, contemporary European philosophy, feminist philosophy, pragmatism, and social, political and legal philosophy.

 The BA in philosophy requires 33 hours.
-Required courses include PHI 3930 Philosophical Methods and PHI 2101 Introduction to Logic.
-The remaining courses are organized under four topical domains including HISTORY (6 credits) Knowledge and Reality (3 credits), Value Theory (6 credits), Diverse Methods and Perspectives (3 credits).
-In addition, students can choose Free Major Electives (9 credits).
+Three tracks are available.
+Required courses include PHI 3084 Philosophical Methods and PHI 2101 Introduction to Logic.
+The remaining courses are organized under topical domains that vary by track.
 Students can pick among a wide variety of courses under each heading, and the free electives can be chosen from any domain.
-The detailed lists are available and listed on the department webpage.
+The detailed lists are available on the department webpage.

 Minors in Philosophy

-The four Minors include a General Philosophy Minor, Law and Philosophy Minor, and Applied Ethics Minor.
+There is a general minor in Philosophy, and additional specialized tracks.
 All require 15 hours.
 One 2000-level General Education philosophy course can be counted towards the Minor.
 Further information on the program, including current course offerings, can be obtained by consulting the Department's website.

 Minor in Religious Studies